enkidevs/curriculum/web/html/computer-code/intro-samp.md

 When using the `<samp>` element, which statements are true?

 ???

-???
-???
-???
+* represents user input

-+ represents sample output from a computer program
+* represents sample output from a computer program
-+ displayed in the browser's default monospace font
+* displayed in the browser's default monospace font
-+ when nested inside `<kbd>`, represents input based on system output.
+* when nested inside `<kbd>`, represents input based on system output.
-+ when containing `<kbd>`, represents input echoed by the system.
+* when containing `<kbd>`, represents input echoed by the system.
-- produces a block element
-- represents preformatted text
-- represents user input

 ---